Executive

 BHSc, MSc(OT), MSc(Rehabilitaiton)

-Heather Skelton is an occupational therapist working in Outreach Therapy for Children at Manitoba Possible.
-She believes in practice models that view children with disabilities firstly as children who are living within families and communities.
+Heather Skelton is an occupational therapist working as the research coordinator for the Children’s Therapy Network of Manitoba.
+In this role she supports research and evaluation projects as well as knowledge translation activities.
+Heather believes in practice models that view children with disabilities firstly as children who are living within families and communities.
 Heather's research interests have focused on secondary data analysis as well as promoting evidence informed practice that is accessible to families and clinicians.
 Heather is also a sessional instructor in the Occupational Therapy Department at the University of Manitoba.

 Jennifer Theule (she/her)